News location:

 By Andrew Brown and Dominic Giannini in Canberra

-Speaking to reporters, Mr Albanese said while the approach taken by the incoming administration would vary compared to previous presidents, the bond between the two countries would be strong.
+Earlier, Mr Albanese said although the federal government expected an approach from the Trump administration that would vary compared to previous presidents, the bond between Australia and the US would be strong.

 “President Trump has run a campaign based on change, he’s made it clear that he’s going to do things differently, so we shouldn’t be surprised as things change.